December 12th, 2019

 This is what intuition, I believe, can do.
 It’s what can explain what in the near death experience is known as a “life review.”
 In a life review, you see your whole life “flash before your eyes.”
 This could simply mean seeing four dimensions from the perspective of five: in other words, having a “bird’s eye view.”

 When we step into this larger world, we open up a new realm of possibility.
 And you don’t have to die to get there.
-Maybe moving in more dimensions is what Carrey means when he says we don’t have to walk through the fire; we can leap over it.
+Maybe moving in more dimensions is what Carrey means when he says we can leap over the fire; we don’t have to walk through it.

 Things can change in an instant.
 We can enter another dimension.
 Again, Tolle:

 When we rise in love with the world, we wake up: not out of the dream but within it.

 The child believes everything is real.
 The adult believes some things are real and some things are not.
 To finish waking within the dream is to realize that nothing is real.
 Everything is imaginary.
 It’s all a dream.

 That everything we see is a dream means that there is nothing to be afraid of.
 It does not mean that nothing matters.
 It means we get to choose what matters.
 Enlightenment is the freedom to choose a world that is more wonderful, that meets more needs, that is even more perfect than it is now.